Xilinx/Vitis_Model_Composer/heterogenous_designs/FFT2D/README.md

 # 2D FFT using both AI Engines and Programmable Logic
 In this section, we showcase two 2D-FFT designs using both AI Engines and Programmable Logic.
-In this design, two one dimensional FFTs are implemented on AI Engines and a transpose operation is implemented on the programmable logic.
+In these designs, two one dimensional FFTs are implemented on AI Engines and a transpose operation is implemented on the programmable logic.
 In one example, the transpose operation is implemented using the HLS Kernel block and in another example the transpose operation is implemented using HDL blocks.

 ## Examples